 Date Published: February 13, 2019

-With graduation fast approaching, are you prepared to take on the job search and application process?
-It’s important to stand out in a crowded job market, so we recently held a Facebook Live event with Nurse Recruiters and Nurse Residency Managers from Children’s Mercy Hospital in Kansas City to discuss resume and application tips, nurse residency and internship details, and answer questions to help students prepare for the next chapter in their nursing journey.
+Are you prepared to take on the job search and application process?
+It’s important to stand out in a crowded job market, we held a Facebook Live event with Nurse Recruiters and Nurse Residency Managers from Children’s Mercy Hospital in Kansas City to discuss resume and application tips, nurse residency and internship details, and answer questions to help students prepare for the next chapter in their nursing journey.
 Keep these tips in mind and your head held high, and you’ll land a job no problem!

 The application process

 The application process can differ from one employer to the next, so it is important to be aware of the deadlines and requirements for each organization to which you apply.
 However, there are some similarities: